3D printing is more popular than ever. It’s a fun way to improve your DIY skills, and it can even help you make money.

 - Car vent clips or mounts

 Of course, these are just the big three.
-There are many other options depending on your niche.
-You can find more details in our previous guide on places to sell handmade items.
+You can also explore local options depending on your niche.

 How to Sell 3D Prints Successfully